Purr Trade Thrives at Cat Cafes

 The Cafe Meow, Minneapolis

-A mere kitten, this brand-new cafe just opened in February, inspired by the Cat Video Festival (a Twin Cities cult-fave).
+This cafe was inspired by the Cat Video Festival (a Twin Cities cult-fave).

 The Catcade, Chicago

-This indie nonprofit does its own rescues and has found homes for, on average, 1.3 cats per day since opening last year.
+This indie nonprofit does its own rescues and has found homes for, on average, 1.3 cats per day.

 Catfe Lounge, Ferndale, Michigan